flagbit/akeneo-product-cloner/README.md

 ## Installation ##
-You can simply install the package with the following command.
+You can install the package with the following command.

 ``` bash
 composer require flagbit/product-cloner-bundle